-France, Germany eye tax convergence as ministers meet in Paris
+Defense, euro zone center stage for Franco-German alliance as Brexit looms

 Finance Minister Bruno Le Maire said on Sunday that the European Union had to ensure big U.S. internet companies such as Google paid their share of taxes.

-Reporting by Leigh Thomas; Editing by Richard Lough and Alison Williams
+Writing by Leigh Thomas and Andrew Callus; Editing by Alison Williams